dl-work-95/keepsakes/README.md

   - Uplay ✅
   - Playstation ✅
 - Add GIFs to accomplishments
-- For each year add "To play" section for missing games that one would think deserve a spot

 ## Games to add

+- Replace MGS3 with MGSΔ
-- ...
+-